fatihhcan/turkey_museums_app/README.md

 # turkey_museum_app

-It is an application that helps to find museums in Turkey.
+It is an application that helps to find museums in Turkey and shows their details.

 ## API